P-371/NetWorks/PROTOCOL.md

 Value: `byte` 7

-This command instucts the remote party to invoke a method.
-The method "short" name should be specified explicitly (like method attribute or annotation).
+This command instucts the remote party to invoke a method and return its result.

 | Type     | Parameter         | Role                                        |
 |----------|-------------------|---------------------------------------------|